lambdamikel/LambdaSpeak3/README.md

 When LambdaSpeak 3 is turned on, or after a reset command (`&FF`), or after the reset button has been pressed, it starts in the SSA1 Emulation mode (`&FD`).
 This mode was selected such that games that support the Amstrad SSA-1 speech synthesizer work out of the box without requiring further configuration of LambdaSpeak 3 (e.g., "Roland in Space").
 However, this mode does not produce the best speech or most natural sounding speech.
 The Epson and DECtalk modes are far superior in speech quality.

-**Please note that the latest version of the LambdaSpeak 3 firmware no longer produces the initial "LambdaSpeak initialize.
+**Please note that the latest version of the LambdaSpeak 3 firmware no longer produces the initial "LambdaSpeak initialized.
 SSA-1 mode." spoken boot message.
 So LS3 will just remain silent if turned on or being reset.
 You can always check for correct operation and the current mode by using `out &fbee,&c3`.
-The startup message was removed because certain applications such as MP3 music playing require distraction- and confirmationless, silent mode changes .
-For a completely silent operation with no confirmations at all, turn off all confirmations immediately after power cycle or reset using `out &fbee, &e8`.**
+The startup message was removed because certain applications such as MP3 music playing require distraction- and confirmationless "silent" mode changes.
+For a completely silent operation with no spoken confirmations at all, turn off all confirmations immediately after a power cycle or reset using `out &fbee, &e8`.**

 As mentioned previously, with the exception of the SPO-based SSA1 and DK’tronics modes, all speech content is 7bit, hence bytes < 128 are being buffered in a speech input buffer, and if within x milliseconds (a configurable flush delay time) no new content has been received, the buffer is spoken.
 Hence, speech is asynchronous, and a slight delay is to be expected.
 Also, the speech input buffer has a limited size of 253 bytes, hence the buffer is also flushed and hence spoken if that limit is reached.